Q & A ON NEW REGISTERED PARLIAMENTARIAN (RP) CREDENTIALING SYSTEM

 In addition, the RP Performance Expectations have been divided according to which of them will be tested for each part of Step One, for Step Two and for Step Three.
-These “What Will Be Tested” segments are available beginning on page 29 of the Criteria for Credentialing document.
+These “What Will Be Tested” segments are available on this website.

-Second, you may also practice with samples of the sort of questions you will find on the Step One tests, available on the NAP website at as well as through the online testing Schoology learning management system.
+Second, you may also practice with samples of the sort of questions you will find on the Step One tests, available on this website as well as through the online testing Schoology learning management system.

 Third, for Steps Two and Three public scoring rubrics will generally be available, as well as other helpful information.

 To become an RP candidate using the new system, please click on the button below to fill out the online application.
 After submitting your application you will need to pay the $200 application fee, which covers all three steps, on the online store.

 To Purchase: AFTER filling out the application form available through the button below, sign on to your account in the Online Store.